tlemane/kmviz/docs/docs/configuration/index.md

 ## Authentication section

-At the moment, **kmviz** has limited authentication support with only [HTTP BasicAuth]().
+At the moment, **kmviz** has limited authentication support with only [HTTP BasicAuth](https://datatracker.ietf.org/doc/html/rfc7617).
 Crendentials can be specified directly in the configuration file, or retrieved through the system keyring service.
 See [jaraco/keyring](https://github.com/jaraco/keyring) for the list of supported keyring backends.

+Note that authentication section is optional.

 ```yaml title="Inline"
 auth: